Canalisporium

 Canalisporium is a fungus genus of uncertain placement in the Sordariomycetes.
 It was placed in order of Savoryellales in 2020.

 There were 14 species or binomial combinations, according to MycoBank in 2015.

+Several Canalisporium species have been found in freshwater habitats in Taiwan; such as C. caribense, C. elegans, C. jinghongense, C. kenyense, C. macrosporum, C. nanhuaense, C. parvum, C. paulopallidum, C. taiwanense and C. waffleum.

 Species

 As accepted by Species Fungorum (in 2020);